myTargetSDK/mytarget-android/README.md

-# mytarget-android
+# android myTarget sdk sample app
-android myTarget sdk
+An app demonstrate using of myTarget ads library.